lingtalfi/Light_Events/doc/pages/conception-notes.md

 Logs
 -----------
-2020-06-25
+2020-06-25 -> 2020-08-14

 We believe in logs.

-You can use the debug version of the logger (use the **DebugLightEventsService** class in the service configuration, instead of the default LightEventsService class) to output which events were called in the logs.
+You can use the two service configuration options:

+- debugSent:    bool=false, to log the names of the sent events
+- debugCaught:  bool=false, to log information about the callable actually processing the events

 We use the [Light_Logger](https://github.com/lingtalfi/Light_Logger) service under the hood, with the channel: **events.debug**.